sasjs/sasjs.io/docs/index.md

 Our tools can be used individually, for specific needs, or together as part of an opinionated framework.

-The SASjs framework aims to improve the scalability and velocity of SAS projects.
+The SASjs framework improves the scalability, velocity, and quality of SAS projects.

 It consists of the following main components: